-Haemorrhage (bleeding) - removing a polyp can sometimes cause bleeding, although this is usually stopped during the procedure.
-Occasionally bleeding may occur when a patient has gone home and even more rarely some of these people may need a blood transfusion.
+- Haemorrhage (bleeding): removing a polyp can sometimes cause bleeding, although this is usually stopped during the procedure.
+Occasionally bleeding may occur when a patient has gone home and even more rarely some of these people may need a blood transfusion. - Perforation (tear): the risk of this is small, the risk is increased if any treatment is performed, ie removing a polyp.
+On rare occasions this may require an operation which involves making a temporary opening (a stoma) in the abdomen to allow the passage of waste (faeces).

-- Perforation (tear) the risk of this is small, the risk is increased if any treatment is performed, i.e. removing a polyp.
-On rare occasions this may require an operation which involves making a temporary opening (a stoma) in the abdomen to allow the passage of waste (faeces). - Reactions to medications given you may experience a reaction to the sedation given, this is rare but if this should happen, we do have medications to reverse the effects of the sedative.
+■ Reactions to medications given: you may experience a reaction to the sedation given, this is rare but if this should happen, we do have medications to reverse the effects of the sedative.

-As with all tests this procedure will not always show up all abnormalities and on very rare occasions, a significant abnormality may not be identified.
-If you have any questions about this, please discuss it with the person who referred you or speak to us then you attend for your appointment.
+Like all tests, this procedure will not always show up all abnormalities and, on very rare occasions, a significant abnormality may not be identified.
+If you have any questions about this, please ask either at the time of the procedure or the person who referred you.